hao-lee/Graphvizer/README.md

 - [x] Set timeout for `dot` command.
 - [x] Being able to set the image directory.
 - [x] Render the image when the file is saved.
+- [x] Support specifying image output format
+- [x] Supporting specifying layout engine
+- [x] Introduce Graphvizer Viewer
+- [x] Save the image in the same directory as the dot file by default
+- [x] Set cwd for dot command to support shapefile attribute
 * For other features, please open an issue.

 # LICENSE